 How group support could involve targeting a group of students identified as having difficulty in a particular area to support those students.
-For instance, a lecturer might offer extra tutorials in a particular area to help students.
+For instance, a lecturer might consider what additional support they may offer to help students.

 9. Minimising adverse impacts